erdogant/findpeaks/docs/source/Installation.rst

     # Peak detection
     results = fp.fit(X)

-    # Plot
+    # Plot results
     fp.plot()

-    # Plot
+    # Plot persistence diagram
     fp.plot_persistence()

 Installation
-''''''''''''
+''''''''''''''

+This section covers the installation process for the findpeaks library, including environment setup and package management.

 Create Environment
 ------------------

-If desired, install ``findpeaks`` from an isolated Python environment using conda:
+For optimal performance and to avoid dependency conflicts, it's recommended to install ``findpeaks`` in an isolated Python environment using conda:

 .. code-block:: python